Anyone who has ever raised a puppy knows that training these adorable little monsters can be challenging.

 Still, you can start potty training your new puppy at eight to ten weeks old.
 Puppies should be let outside every few hours.

-Frequent opportunities to relieve themselves outside will help your tiny canine get used to the expectation.
+Frequent opportunities to relieve themselves outside will help your tiny canine get used to the expectation to go potty outside.

-You might even consider walking on leash to a patch of grass or bush; this way, your puppy will associate that area with going to the bathroom.
+To simplify the housebreaking process, you might even consider walking on a leash to a patch of grass or bush; this way, your puppy will associate that area with going to the bathroom.

 Offer praise when your puppy follows through, and always have a treat or toy ready when you head back indoors.

-It takes about six weeks of intentional training to potty train your puppy.
+It takes about six weeks of intentional puppy potty training.
 That being said, it’s still very likely that your new puppy will have accidents.

 It’s all part of the learning process, so clean up the area and try again.
 Stay positive, and don’t punish your puppy.

-Keep sticking to your daily routine and ensure that frequent potty breaks are scheduled around the same times every day.
+Keep sticking to your daily routine and schedule frequent potty breaks at the same times every day.

 How do I crate-train my puppy?

-While not every dog owner chooses to crate-train their pups, crating is an exceedingly helpful strategy to help reduce your puppy’s risk of developing separation anxiety.
+While not every dog owner chooses to crate-train their pups, crating is an exceedingly helpful strategy for reducing your puppy’s risk of developing separation anxiety.
 It may even help it get used to sleeping through the night.

 When you crate-train successfully, your puppy’s crate will serve as a place of safety and security.